Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

                         performance data and still drives the overall check state, so this is safe to leave on.
   --fail-severity {ok,warn,crit,unknown}
-                        State to report for a validation LibreNMS marks as failed.
-A failed validation means the installation is broken in a way that stops it from working correctly, which is worth acting on but rarely worth waking somebody up for.
+                        State to report for an item the monitored system itself marks as failed.
+A failed item means the installation is broken in a way that stops it from working correctly, which is worth acting on but rarely worth waking somebody up for.
 Default: warn --group {configuration,database,dependencies,disk,distributedpoller,mail,php,poller,programs,python,rrd,rrdcheck,scheduler,system,updates,user,webserver}
                         Validation group to check.
 Can be specified multiple times.
 The groups distributedpoller, mail, rrdcheck,